 In addition to this list, two seminars will be offered on a limited enrollment basis.
 Please contact Dee Katovitch at firstname.lastname@example.org for registration information:

-First year forum: Open to first-year students only.
-Offered Tuesday and Wednesday mornings from 8:30am-9:30am in 056 Huntington Hall.
+First year forum: Required for first year students.
+Choose Tuesday or Wednesday morning from 8:30am-9:30am in 056 Huntington Hall.
 Mentors are welcome and encouraged to attend with students.
 Facilitated by Bud Buckhout and Sam Roux (1 credit- Independent Study).

-Positive Choices 101: Mandatory for students living in campus residence halls (residents who have already taken previous Positive Choices seminars are exempt.
+Positive Choices 101: Mandatory for students living in campus residence halls (residents who have already taken previous Positive Choices seminars are exempt).
 Additional seats will be offered to InclusiveU students after residential students are enrolled.
-Facilitated by Dee Katovitch and Bud Buckhout.
+Facilitated by Dee Katovitch.